What Is an Arkansas Registered Agent?

 Electing a Registered Agent by Mail

-To form your LLC by mail, download the Articles of Organization ($50 filing fee required), fill out the required fields, and submit a physical copy to Arkansas Secretary of State.
-You’ll be asked to provide your registered Agent’s information under the Article III section in the middle of the page:
+To form your LLC by mail, download Form LL-01 - Certificate of Organization ($50 filing fee required), fill out the required fields, and submit a physical copy to the Arkansas Secretary of State.
+You’ll be asked to provide your registered agent’s information under the Article III section in the middle of the page:

 To change your Arkansas registered agent, simply fill out the Notice of Change of Registered Agent form and submit it to the Arkansas Secretary of State.
 There is no filing fee.